-All the duties that were common to the various individual regulations prior to the consolidated 2007 regulation have been put together in this part.
+All the duties that were common to the various individual regulations prior to the consolidated 2007 regulation have been put together in this part and now transferred to the 2017 regulations.
 This part applies to all the other parts of the regulation, and covers the following important duties:

 Duty on whoever is required to use a control measure to ensure that it is properly installed, used and maintained.
 While in a workplace this person would most often be the employer, it could also be a manufacturer, supplier or person in control of a workplace.

 If an employer is required to ensure that an employee is medically examined, or that any health surveillance is conducted, then the employer must provide the employee with information on why this is so, and the type or nature of the medical exam or surveillance.
 The employer must pay for the examination/health surveillance.

 20 Reports of health monitoring to be kept confidential

 The employer has a duty to keep the results of medical examination/monitoring, and any summaries, confidential EXCEPT that the employer must provide a copy of the report or summary to:

 - the employee (as soon as possible after this being requested)

 - a third party (eg doctor) - if the employee requests this in writing

 Note: S69 of the Act permits an elected OHS rep to have access to relevant medical information in a form that does not identify individual workers (eg summaries of reports) OR in a form that DOES identify individuals with their consent.